Official SCSBCC Position-January 12, 2015

 Then in January of 2017 the Obama Administration denied all seismic testing permits for the Atlantic.
 Six seismic companies have appealed this ruling.

-BAPAC has been formalized with a Board of Directors.
+In 2017 BAPAC was formalized with a Board of Directors.
 Mr. Knapp was elected President and CEO of the organization.
-As of May 2017 BAPAC had over 41,000 businesses and 500,000 commercial fishing families supporting its efforts to continue opposing offshore drilling and testing in the Atlantic.
+BAPAC now has over 42,000 businesses and 500,000 commercial fishing families supporting its efforts to continue opposing offshore drilling and testing in the Atlantic.